Tadashi Kawamata: Field works and Favelas

 In parallel to his large-scale installations, Kawamata created numerous structures on a humbler scale.
-His Field works are structures of cardboard and plywood, loosely held together with nails or tape, and destined to fall apart as time passes.
-The Field works bear a strong resemblance to the temporary, transitory shelters of the homeless in cities around the world.
-Kawamata draws our attention to these familiar, anonymous architectures that normally go unnoticed.
+His Field works are structures of cardboard and plywood, loosely held together with nails or tape, intended to fall apart as time passes.
+The Field works are intended to bear a strong resemblance to the temporary, transitory shelters of the homeless in cities around the world, drawing attention to otherwise unnoticed architectures.
 Kawamata has left behind Field works in cities such as Tokyo, Chicago, New York and Montreal.

 In São Paulo and Rio de Janeiro, Kawamata was struck by the prevalence of favelas, shanty towns that sprawled across the city.
 "Near the hotel where I was staying, right close to the favelas, the police arrived and destroyed everything.
 A week later, the people had started to rebuild it.
 It's like a natural cycle...destroying, throwing away, rebuilding.
 It's a non-site situation, a situation of non-history."

 In 1991, Kawamata erected his own Favela in Houston.
 About twenty fragile plywood shacks were built on the riverbank, against the backdrop of the gleaming Houston skyline.
 Art historian Mouna Mekouar argues that Kawamata's installation reveals "social disparity, the brutal cleavage between the rich and the poor".
 Kawamata's Favelas act as "visual terrorism", disturbing the homogeneity of the landscape.
 He built other Favelas that same year in Ottawa and in Ushimado.